Up to 50% off sofas & mattresses — limited‑time deals.

 Where it falls short:

-• Feet-flat, upright sitting for shorter legs
+• Feet-flat, upright sitting for shorter legs or anyone shopping the best sofa for back pain

 • Hot sleepers in thicker upholstery choices

-• Low-commitment buyers who return often
+• Buyers who return furniture often

 Floyd The Sofa 2.0 Sofa